FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 Good question.
 This has to do with the magic of OAuth and FusionAuth.

-In order to leverage FusionAuth’s OAuth system and the Authorization Code Grant, you have to redirect the browser over to FusionAuth, which is the auth server.
+In order to leverage FusionAuth’s OAuth system and the Authorization Code grant, you have to redirect the browser over to FusionAuth, which is the auth server.
 Why redirect to FusionAuth?
 So that you can keep all of your sensitive data transmitted on the secure, trusted server-side.

-We could write a link directly to FusionAuth, but I think it’s cleaner to go through the Express app, because the FusionAuth OAuth workflow requires a somewhat complex URL to start.
+We could write a link directly to FusionAuth, but it’s cleaner to go through the Express app, because the FusionAuth OAuth workflow requires a somewhat complex URL to start.

   Next, import `LogInOut` in your `client/index.js`: